0

 Gospel Distortion

-I suspect the Lord is pleased with this reinvigorated gospel focus.
-Whenever His creation makes much of His Son—the most succinct definition of the gospel—He is well pleased (Matthew 3:17).
+I suspect the Lord is pleased with this reinvigorated gospel focus across the broader church landscape.
+Whenever His creation makes much of His Son—arguably the most succinct and sufficient definition of the gospel—He is well pleased (Matthew 3:17).
 Jesus Christ is the good news: the Father promised Him in Genesis 3:15.
-He came to us in John 1:14.
-We will worship Him throughout eternity (Revelation 19:1-6).
-Paul preached a pure gospel to the churches of Galatia, but it was not long before even the great apostle Peter—the one in the innermost circle of the Savior, messed it up.
-And Paul had stern thoughts about distorting the gospel (Galatians 2:11-13).
+He came to dwell among us in John 1:14, and we will worship Him throughout all eternity (Revelation 19:1–6).
+Paul preached a pure gospel to the churches of Galatia.
+However, it did not take long before even the great apostle Peter—the one in the innermost circle of the Savior—misrepresented it.
+And Paul had strong, unyielding thoughts about anyone distorting the gospel (Galatians 2:11–14).

-If Peter could distort the gospel, I’m sure the rest of us could put our twist on it too.
-Give me something good, and there is a chance that I will bend and reshape it to something wrong.
-Ironically, because of the popularization of the gospel, there is the possibility of latching onto the language of the gospel while not fully understanding its practical applications.
-Knowing the gospel will not insulate you from messing up the gospel.
-May we learn the lesson of Peter.
+If Peter could distort the gospel, I’m sure the rest of us are capable of twisting it, too.
+Hand me something good, and it won’t be long before I bend and reshape it into something distorted.
+That’s the condition of fallen man.
+Unsurprisingly, because of the popularization and widespread usage of gospel terminology, there’s an increased risk of people latching onto the language of the gospel while not truly grasping or living out its practical applications.
+Simply knowing gospel doctrine will not insulate you from misrepresenting gospel life.

-The gospel is good and pure, but people are not good or pure—apart from God’s grace.
-God’s work in us is not a “one and done” kind of grace.
-We need His constant vigilance in our lives until He perfects us in eternity.
-If we are not daily submitting our lives to the transforming power of the gospel, in the context of loving friends who are willing to hold us accountable, we can be easily tempted to get “out of line with the gospel” (Galatians 2:14).
+The gospel is intrinsically good and eternally pure.
+But people are not, at least not apart from God’s ongoing grace.
+His work in us is not a one-and-done moment of transformation.
+It is a continual, vigilant process.
+We need His constant intervention in our lives until the day He perfects us in eternity.
+If we are not daily surrendering to the transformative power of the gospel in the context of honest, loving relationships with friends willing to hold us accountable, we will be tempted to drift, to get out of line with the gospel (Galatians 2:14).

 Rick's Books on Amazon